 Puglia & Basilicata Vespa Tour itinerary

-Independent arrival in Bari and check into the four-star Palace Hotel.
+Independent arrival in Bari and check into the four-star Palace Hotel (or similar).
 It is centrally located on Bari’s main shopping street and is less than a ten-minute walk from the old city center.
 The colorful and atmospheric old own has been revitalized during the past ten years.
 Cafés, wine bars, and trattorias line the labyrinthine medieval streets, all of which eventually lead to the remarkable Romanesque architecture of the 12th-century Basilica di San Nicola.
 Dine independently tonight in one of the many local restaurants.
 All meals and transfer to Bari on your own.
 Overnight Bari.
 Hotel included.
 Dinner not included.